gaeljaton/OSC-Esp12-Axoloti/README.md

 Wiring diagram :<br />
 ![alt text](https://github.com/gaeljaton/OSC-Esp12-Axoloti/blob/master/Axoloti_ESP8266.jpg)

-AXOLOTI_RECEPTEUR_ESP12_OSC.ino is the sketch of ESP12 to load from Arduino ide.<br />
+° AXOLOTI_RECEPTEUR_ESP12_OSC.ino is the sketch of ESP12 to load from Arduino ide.<br />
-osc.axo is the objet to run in axoloti software to parse serial data from ESP12 <br />
+° osc.axo is the objet to run in axoloti software to parse serial data from ESP12 <br />
-connect controller to wifi and localPort : 8000, send float OSC messages adresses : /axo1 , /axo2 ... /axo16 <br />
+> Connect controller to wifi and localPort : 8000, send float OSC messages adresses : /axo1 , /axo2 ... /axo16 <br />
-Float 32bit osc message are converted to kRate signal in axoloti (27 bits) give 0-64 floating point. <br />
+> Float 32bit osc message are converted to kRate signal in axoloti (27 bits) give 0-64 floating point. <br />
+> Use other axoloti object to scale your control (uni to bipolar, mult, div, curve...)<br />